ccoenraets/salesforce-lightning-tutorial/setup-environment.md

 title: Module 2&#58; Setting Up Your Environment
 ---

+In this module, you set up your environment to enable Lightning development.

 ## What you will learn
 - Create a Namespace
 - Enable Lightning Components in your Salesforce org